-Underweight children aged 2-5
+Underweight children aged 2 to 5

 Two- to five-year-olds may be small, but they're growing and need the energy (calories) and nutrients that come from a varied and balanced diet.
 If your child is underweight, they may not be getting enough calories.